0xKetch/SteamInventoryCollector/README.md

 # Steam Inventory Collector
-Helps you to collect items from multiple accounts
+Helps you to collect items from multiple accounts and farm steam sale cards (for watching recommendation list)

 # Quick guide
 For using programs you need to install the necessary libraries.